Engee documentation

 No description has been provided for this image

-Reduce the image size by a factor of 4 relative to the source image.
-Imresize allows resizing using relationships relative to the source image, as shown in the example below, and also allows resizing using manual dimensioning of the new image, for example:
+Reduce the image size by 4 times relative to the source.
+Imresize allows you to change the size using the relationships relative to the original image, as shown in the example below, and also allows you to change the size using manual dimensionalization of the new image, for example:

 imresize(img, (400, 400)).